Laser Scanning: New Fire Damage Detection in Concrete

 There are a number of conventional on-site and off-site techniques that are currently available for the assessment of fire-damaged concrete.
 However, all methods have their advantages and disadvantages.
-Wallace Mukupa of Notthingham Geospatial Institute at UNNC took to studying the use of terrestrial laser scanning (TSL) as a non-destructive means of assessing and detecting fire-damaged concrete.
+Wallace Mukupa of Nottingham Geospatial Institute at UNNC took to studying the use of terrestrial laser scanning (TSL) as a non-destructive means of assessing and detecting fire-damaged concrete.
 Wallace stated, “Scanning can be done at a distance, which improves site safety.
-Scanning is also quick, with millions of points measured in a few seconds and a spatial resolution acquired in short time.
+Scanning is also quick, with millions of points measured in a few seconds and a spatial resolution acquired in a short time.
 This is advantageous for engineering structures considering their scale and magnitude.”

 Mukupa’s study investigated influences of scanning incidence angle and distance on the laser intensity returns.
 The change in concrete colour was also examined.
 Data was collected and interpreted on heated and unheated concrete in order to establish a baseline.
 Concrete specimens were heated in a furnace to temperatures as high as 1000 degrees Celsius.
 Throughout the experiments, the measurement of the incidence angles for the samples had been found to vary with distance and a trend was established.
 That is, as scanning distance increased, the incidence angle decreased.